thecardkid/icompass/README.md

 # Non-User Oriented, Collaborative Design
 The app does not ask you to create an account: this makes it faster to get started with it.
 This means that usernames are non-persistent, so you can sign in with different names each time.
 A compass is not attached to your username, since you as a user don't exist in the database.

-When you join a workspace with editing rights, you are assigned a color for both your sticky notes and chat messages.
+When you join a workspace with editing rights, you are assigned a color for your sticky notes.
 Your color changes when you refresh the page, or log in from somewhere else.

 When creating a compass, you can have me email you the codes.
 The email will come from innovatorscompass@yahoo.com.
 Yes, **yahoo.com**.